 - Strength of the signal at the Window Unit

 - Physical separation of the Window Unit and Coverage Unit (more separation = more boost)

 Certain building materials can affect the coverage of the unit.
 Older buildings tend to use more materials and have thicker walls and therefore radius coverage can be reduced.
 Modern construction materials such as foil-backed insulation and thermally-reflective glass can have a similar effect.
 If you would like to discuss a particular material in further detail with one of our advisors, please call +44 (0)330 353 0197.

 We process orders very quickly via an automated process, so please contact us as soon as possible!
 We will do our best to stop the order or make the needed changes but please be aware that any orders already processed cannot be stopped.
 In this case, you would be required to follow the returns policy.

 In the event we are unable to stop the order, we can of course offer you a return service.
-To request this, please submit a support request for a Return Merchandise Authorization number (RMA#) from email@example.com and fill out a returns form to send back to with the unwanted order.
-Please note: Cel-Fi will not cover return postage costs for unwanted products.
+To request this, please fill out a returns form and email it to our support team, who will issue a Return Merchandise Authorization number (RMA#).
+After receiving the RMA#, please add this to the returns form and send it back with the unwanted order.
+Please note: Signal Boosters will not cover return postage costs for unwanted products.
 For further information visit our Returns section.